 - $129 lift tickets hurt.
 We never could find discounts on either trip.

-We won’t be going back, but don’t let that stop you!
+We won’t be going back any time soon, but don’t let that stop you!
 It’s a spectacular place and most well-travelled skiers should go check it out.
 Hopefully they can address some of the problem areas in the next few years of improvements.